leonid-ed/course-algs1/week4-8puzzle/README.md

 * implement class Solver
   * ~~an additional class is necessary? (class Case)~~
-  * figure out how to print out result sequence of boards
+  * ~~figure out how to print out result sequence of boards~~
   * figure out how to detect unsolvable cases
+  * figure out how to decrease memory usage

 ## Notes